QodotPlugin/qodotplugin.github.io/docs/beginner's-guide-to-qodot/index.md

 # Beginner's Guide to Qodot

 Welcome!
-If you get stuck at any time, feel free to ask us on the [Qodot Plugin Discord](https://discord.gg/c72WBuG).
+If you get stuck at any time, feel free to ask us on the [Qodot Discord](https://discord.gg/c72WBuG).

 ## Prerequisites